renaissance-publishing/renaissance/content/chapters/17-races.md

         is a negative trait; it you select it, you *gain* 10 CP, which you may then spend elsewhere.)

-## Neighboring races
+## Neighboring Races

+### Elf-Human Hybrid

+  - Elves and Humans are almost unique in that they are one of the few pairings of distinct races who can produce offspring together; however, doing so is not without complication.
+      - These half-human, half-elven children are almost always sterile; furthermore, while they are curiously immune to many inherited diseases that humans and elves are prone to, they are vulnerable to many unique defects all their own.
+      - There are two notable populations of non-sterile elven-human hybrids: the Haffa, who live primarily in a their own kingdom in the Kingdoms of Men; and the Shifter tribes living to the West of the Worldspine Mountains.
+      - The Haffa are the product of great fortune, magical intervention and selective breeding.
+      - The origins of the Shifters are lost to history; perhaps obviously, they have been influenced by far more exotic forces than merely having a mix of elven and human blood.
+(As such, Shifters are usually regarded as a separate race, and have their own entry.)
+  - “First generation” elf-human hybrids often have no culture of their own; they are often born into an elven or human culture somewhere in the Commonwealth.
+      - Especially in Westward Province, Commonwealth cities and towns often develop a shared local culture with Wood Elven tribes near them.
+In these areas, hybrids are a familiar site—if not precisely common, since they usually cannot reproduce themselves.
+  - One of the few populations of non-sterile elf-human hybrids exists in the Kingdoms of Men: the Haffa.
+  - Vitals:
+      - Old Age: 160 years
+      - Average Height: 1.8m
+      - Average Weight: 60kg

+  - DUR 30, STR 30
+  - \+5 COG +5 COO +5 INT +5 SAV
+  - Movement: Foot 4/12
+  - Senses: Normal, Low-Light
+  - Tags: Natural, Humanoid, Human, Elf
+  - Language Group: HHED
+  - Keen Senses: elf-human hybrids (usually) inherit their Elven parent’s keen senses.
+They gain a +10 bonus to visual and auditory perception checks.
+  - Prehensile Feet: elf-human hybrids also (usually) inherit their Elven parent’s prehensile feet, although without the robust structure that makes them resistant to injury.
+While hybrids gain the benefit of prehensile feet, their feet are also fragile and apt to suffer injury (this would be likely if an Athletics check is critically failed, for example).
+  - Endurance: Hybrid gain a measure of the remarkable endurance of humans; they gain a +10 bonus to Feat of Endurance checks.

 ### Goblins

-  - These small creatures have a thick, tan hide, and are protected on their upper back, arms and legs by bony plates.
-Though a small number have filtered into the Commonwealth, most of them have remained within their kingdom.
+  - These creatures have a thick, tan hide, and are protected on their upper back, arms and legs by bony plates.

+  - Though a small number have filtered into the Commonwealth, most of them have remained within their traditional lands, and are citizens of the Goblin Empire.

   - DUR 30, STR 30